Sammyjo20/ssh-php/.github/README.md

 ```

 ### Running the SSH server
-Obviously you're going to want to see the SSH server right before your eyes!
+Obviously, you're going to want to see the SSH server right before your eyes!
 You can do this by running the following command.

 ```
 composer run-dev
 ```
 This will run the SSH server in your terminal window.
-In another window you should be able to run the following command
+In another window, you should be able to run the following command

 ```
 ssh localhost -p 2201